 - an amount paid as consideration for the surrender, cancellation or redemption of an income-averaging annuity contract;

-- a payment made in the context of closing a farm income stabilization account under sections 45 and 46 of the Farm Income Stabilization Account program established under the Act respecting the Financière agricole du Québec.
+- a payment made in the context of closing a farm income stabilization account under the Farm Income Stabilization Account program established under the Act respecting the Financière agricole du Québec.